Abhishekgt/cloudstore/README.md

-Trendy Apparel Store
+Cloudstore

 Overview

-Trendy Apparel Store is a stylish and user-friendly e-commerce website for fashion products.
+CloudStore is a stylish and user-friendly e-commerce website for fashion products.
 It features a dynamic product catalog, filtering options, a shopping cart, and a checkout system.

 Features